-- 1. All members shall participate and cooperate in review, evaluation, and monitoring activities of the Medical Staff and the Hospital. - 2.
+- 1. All members shall participate and cooperate in review, evaluation and monitoring activities of the Medical Staff and the Hospital. - 2.
 Permanent records shall be maintained of all review functions.
 When important problems in clinical care and clinical performance or opportunities to improve care are identified, there shall be documentation of all actions taken.
-The effectiveness of the actions taken shall be evaluated and reported to the appropriate committees, Service Medical or Medical Director, the Chief of Professional Services, and/or the Chief Executive Officer. - 3.
-The Medical Staff shall be active participants in the Hospital's Performance Improvement and Strategic Plans.
+The effectiveness of the actions taken shall be evaluated and reported to the appropriate committees, Service Medical or Medical Director, the Chief of Professional Services, or the Chief Executive Officer. - 3.
+The Medical Staff shall participate and cooperate with the Hospital's Performance Improvement Plan.